Advancing Applied Analytics This funding programme aims to improve analytical capability in support of health and care services

 - communicate findings accurately and clearly.

-This project will bring together analysts, managers and clinicians across a whole health economy to build a sustainable, self-supporting network of analytical capacity.
+This project brought together analysts, managers and clinicians across a whole health economy to build a sustainable, self-supporting network of analytical capacity.

 Building an analytical framework around the Electronic Frailty Index to transform care for people living with frailty